thingsboard/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 - Open "Docker Quickstart Terminal"
 {% include templates/docker-files.md %}

-- If you have already installed Thingsboard using docker and want to upgrade or cleanup your installation, please cleanup HSQLDB data directory
+- If you have already installed ThingsBoard using docker and want to upgrade or cleanup your installation, please cleanup HSQLDB data directory

 ```bash
 docker-machine ssh default 'rm -rf /home/docker/hsqldb_volume'